L.M. Hosler is a business owner who has spent time living in a hurricane zone. She wants to share her knowledge of hurricane preparation.

 As previously mentioned, you should have a generator because it is more than likely you will not have power for several days after the hurricane.
 A generator can keep your refrigerator and lights working as well as some small appliances such as the coffee pot.

 You should also have a supply of canned foods, bread, and various drinks including bottled water.
 A radio or battery operated television are essential to keep up with what is happening, so make sure you also have a supply of different types of batteries.
 Flashlights are essential, so make sure they are in working order with good batteries.
+You can also purchase headlamps which you can where on your head while keeping your hands free.
+These lights can also let you read, play cards or games when there is no television.
 Kerosene lights and kerosene may be kept on hand or battery powered lanterns.

 A grill or a camp stove is important as these will allow you to use any meat in your freezer that may otherwise spoil.
 Without electric, you will need an alternative way of cooking.
 You will also need to keep several bottles of propane for the gas grill.